Installing Plugins

 Or update specific plugins:

-han plugin install jutsu-biome --force
+han plugin install biome --force

 Removing Plugins